-Is it really necessary to stop playing tennis or golf when you have Tennis Elbow – Or is it sometimes okay to “play through it” – IF you’re careful?
+Is it really necessary to stop playing tennis or golf when you have Tennis Elbow – Or is it sometimes okay to “play through it” – IF you’re careful enough about it?

-Or if you DO need to take time off from the court or course to focus on healing, when is it safe to start playing again? – Two questions I’m often asked by tennis players and golfers, and do my best to answer in this video:
+Or if it’s clear you DO need to take some time off from the court or course to focus on healing, (your injury is severe, for example) when is it safe to start playing again?

-Here’s the downloadable version of this tennis-related podcast you can keep by clicking the “download” link under the player below – And please subscribe on your favorite platform:
+Here’s the downloadable (and better-sounding) version of this podcast episode that you can keep by clicking the “download” link under the player below:

 The good news is, although it may be wisest to take time off, it is possible to keep playing and still recover – IF your injury is not severe, AND you do the right things to treat it in the process.